automorphism88/snapraid-btrfs/README.md

 exclude `/foo/bar/.snapshots`.)

 ### Q: Can I have multiple subvolumes on a single data drive?
-A: Snapraid-btrfs only uses one subvolume per data drive, which should contain all the data which is to be protected by snapraid, and should have a snapper config with the `SUBVOLUME` variable matching the path in the snapraid config file. **Any files stored in other subvolumes on the data drives will NOT be
+A: `snapraid-btrfs` only uses one subvolume per data drive, which should contain all the data which is to be protected by snapraid, and should have a snapper config with the `SUBVOLUME` variable matching the path in the snapraid config file. **Any files stored in other subvolumes on the data drives will NOT be